Billing & Insurance FAQs

 While we make every effort to ensure accurate billing, if you have questions, please call and speak to one of our billing and insurance specialists or check out our frequently asked questions.

-Madison Women's Clinic is contracted through the Valley Health Network with both the CCN and IPN networks.
+Madison Women’s Clinic is contracted with both the CCN and IPN networks.
 These networks include many of the employers in our area.
-Check the back of your insurance card for an "IPN" or "CCN" logo.
-We are also contracted with other insurance companies which are frequently used in our area, such as Blue Cross, Blue Shield, Deseret Mutual, and Medicaid.
+We are also contracted with other insurance companies which are frequently used in our area, such as Blue Cross, Blue Shield, Deseret Mutual, and Idaho Medicaid.
 We are happy to bill your Medicare and TriCare/TriWest claims for you, and will accept assignment on those claims.

-OB patients will be given a financial form which explains estimated costs and suggested monthly payment plans.
-We appreciate your willingness to meet with us in setting up a workable financial arrangement for both of us.
+OB patients will be given a financial form which explains estimated costs and payment options.
+We appreciate your willingness to set up a workable financial arrangement for both of us.

 Surgical patients will also be given an estimated cost sheet with projected insurance coverage.

 At our clinic, we strive to be accessible and approachable in meeting your billing needs.
 We will submit your insurance claims; and, if you encounter a problem with your bill or insurance claim, please call us and we will try to satisfactorily answer your question.
 Please feel free to call us at 208-356-6185.

 When you have a pap smear or biopsy done in our clinic, we send the specimen to a pathologist for reading, and the bill that comes from LabCorp is the pathologist’s bill.
 We do not charge in our office for the pap smear to be done.
 If your pap smear needs further evaluation, LabCorp will charge an additional fee.

 Why is LabCorp billing me for my prenatal laboratory work?